-For a physical system, the turning points of a response surface are usually associated with the occurrence of new phenomena.
-This provides additional motivation to reduce the misfit near the turning points as much as possible.
+For a physical system, the critical points of a response surface are usually associated with the occurrence of new phenomena.
+This provides additional motivation to reduce the misfit near the critical points as much as possible.
 With that, we applied our methodology to two physics test problems.
 We showed that we could efficiently learn surrogates for equation-of-state calculations of dense nuclear matter, yielding excellent agreement between the surrogate and model for a wide parameter range and a region that includes a phase transition.
-We also showed that our methodology can produce highly-accurate surrogates for radial distribution functions from expensive molecular dynamics simulations for neutral and charged systems of several dimensions and across an extensive range of thermodynamic conditions (given in the Supplement).
-While our demonstrations were focused on two specific problems, the methodology and associated code are agnostic to the domain science and can be utilized for a wide variety of physics scenarios.
+We also showed that our methodology can produce highly accurate surrogates for radial distribution functions from expensive molecular dynamics simulations for neutral and charged systems of several dimensions and across an extensive range of thermodynamic conditions (given in the Supplement).
+While our demonstrations focused on two specific problems, the methodology, and associated code are agnostic to the domain of science and can be utilized for various physics scenarios.

 A standard metric that is used to determine the validity of a surrogate is the model error, which is typically a distance such as $\delta = \sum_{y} \Delta_{y}$, or more generally